 Text S1 on robustness of the TKE model

 The robustness of the TKE model is validated using the OSMOSIS observations (details of the OSMOSIS are referred to Buckingham et al. (2019) and Yu et al. (2019)).
-As a part of the OSMOSIS project, niner moorings were deployed at in the northeast Atlantic Ocean for the period September 2012–September 2013.
+As a part of the OSMOSIS project, nine moorings were deployed in the northeast Atlantic Ocean for the period September 2012–September 2013.
 With a centrally located mooring, the remaining moorings consisted two quadrilaterals.
 It is a 13km×13km outer box consisted of four moorings, while it is a 2.5km×2.5km inner one consisted of the remaining four.
 The resolution of the inner mooring is tended to resolve submesoscale fronts (Buckingham et al., 2016; Yu et al., 2019).
 The moorings were equipped with Conductivity–Temperature–Depth (CTD) instruments spanning at a depth range of 30–530 m.
 In this work, temperature and salinity observed at the central and inner moorings are used for analysis.
 Temperature and salinity are interpolated vertically into 10-m bins in the range of 50–300 m.
-Apart from the mooring array, seagliders were also deployed during the OSMOSIS project, and dissipation rates in the upper ocean were derived from the glider observations (Evans, 2018).
+In addition to the mooring array, seagliders were also deployed during the OSMOSIS project, and dissipation rates in the upper ocean were derived from the glider observations (Evans, 2018).

 In the TKE model (Materials and Methods), the quantities to be determined are calculated as follows.
 The OSBL thickness h is determined as the depth where the observed dissipation rate decreases to a threshold value of 1×10-8 W kg-1.
 Then, the dissipation rate as the OSBL mid depth is obtained.
 The frictional and the convective velocities, u* and w* are calculated based on the atmospheric momentum and buoyancy fluxes provided by the ECMWF ERA5 with a spatial resolution of 0.25o.
-The Stokes drift us is also provided from the ECMWF ERA5 with s spatial resolution of 0.5o. the and wave parameters are also provided by the ECMWF ERA5.
-The buoyancy gradient M2 is derived using the observations of the central and inner moorings.
-As the inner moorings can resolve submesoscale fronts partially, we also correct the buoyancy gradient using the rescaling method with an amplification factor derived from the LLC4320.
-As the mooring observations are confined below 50 m, the validation is conducted in winter (January 2013–April 2013) during which the ocean has a deep OSBL thickness in excess of 100 m.
+The Stokes drift us , and other wave parameters, are provided from the ECMWF ERA5 with spatial resolution of 0.5o.
+The buoyancy gradient M2 is calculated using the observations of the central and inner moorings.
+As the inner moorings can only partially resolve submesoscale fronts, we also correct the buoyancy gradient using the rescaling method with the amplification factor derived from the LLC4320.
+The mooring observations are confined below 50 m, hence the validation is conducted in winter (January 2013–April 2013) during which the ocean has a deep OSBL thickness in excess of 100 m.
 Furthermore, compared to CL=0.25, we find that the parameter CL=1 in the frontal arrest scale equation tends to reproduce a better result (Figure S12).